-Consistently weak international data recently reinforced by quite a bit of the central banks' perspective (especially Powell's speech last and Thursday's very dovish ECB press conference) is consistent with serial downbeat OECD indications on a weaker global outlook.
-We saw more of the same in this Tuesday's next OECD Composite Leading Indicators (http://bit.ly/2XEG0Wc.)
+Consistently weak international data recently reinforced by quite a bit of the central banks' perspective (especially Powell's recent speech last and a very dovish ECB press conference) is consistent with serial downbeat OECD indications on a weaker global outlook.
+We saw more of the same in last Tuesday's OECD Composite Leading Indicators (http://bit.ly/2XEG0Wc.)